 At lunchtime it was the first sunny day of the year so in spite of the wind we sat outdoors by the open air pool in our fluffy robes and ate a vast amount of food.
 We’d been recommended to try the new Superfood salad (£8.95) with all sorts of healthy stuff including spiced quinoa, beetroot, chickpeas, broccoli, spinach, avocado, walnuts… it was so packed with ingredients it showed no sign of diminishing even after I’d been eating it for ten minutes.

 However we didn’t stop there: we also tried the smoked salmon with brown crab (£.7.50), the pan-fried king scallops (£8.60) and the seared salmon with rice noodles (£10.50) and at that point we were informed we could try out the restaurant buffet, which had a whole load more healthy but tasty food and is available to people on the day package.

-Overall the menu was well-designed with a good selection of reasonably-priced food, which leaned towards the nutritous side but which still allowed for indulgence as the many cakes and desserts on offer (including chocolate brownie) showed.
+Overall the menu was well-designed with a good selection of reasonably-priced food, which leaned towards the nutritious side but which still allowed for indulgence as the many cakes and desserts on offer (including chocolate brownies) showed.

 Nirvana Spa, Mole Road, Wokingham, Berkshire, RG41 5DJ